OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/vcenter_driver.rst

 In OpenNebula, a new VM is deployed when a clone of an existing vCenter template is created, that's why OpenNebula requires that templates are first created in vCenter and then imported into OpenNebula.

-In VMWare there are two types of cloning operations:
+In VMware there are two types of cloning operations:

 * The Full Clone.
 A full clone is an independent copy of a template that shares nothing with the parent template after the cloning operation.
 Ongoing operation of a full clone is entirely separate from the parent template.
 This is the default clone action in OpenNebula.

 * The Linked Clone.
 A linked clone is a copy of a template that shares virtual disks with the parent template in an ongoing manner.
 This conserves disk space, and allows multiple virtual machines to use the same software installation.

 When the **onevcenter** tool is used to import a vCenter template, as explained later, you'll be able to specify if you want to use linked clones when the template is imported.
 Note that if you want to use linked clones, OpenNebula has to create delta disks on top of the virtual disks that are attached to the template.
 This operation will modify the template so you may prefer that OpenNebula creates a copy of the template and modify that template instead, the onevcenter tool will allow you to choose what you prefer to do.

+Sunstone does not allow you to specify if you want to use Linked Clones as the operations involved are heavy enough to keep them out of the GUI.

 .. important:: Linked clone disks cannot be resized.

-.. note:: Sunstone does not allow you to specify if you want to use Linked Clones as the operations involved are heavy enough to keep them out of the GUI.

 .. _vcenter_folder_placement:

 VM Placement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In OpenNebula, by default, a new virtual machine cloned from a vCenter template will be displayed in the same folder where the template lives in vSphere's VM and Templates inventory.
+In OpenNebula, by default, a new virtual machine cloned from a vCenter template will be displayed in the same folder where the template lives in vSphere's VM and VM Templates inventory.
 However you have the chance to select in which folder you want to see the VM's based on that template.

 For example, if you have the following directory tree and you want VMs to be placed in the VMs folder under Management, the path to that folder from the datacenter root would be /Management/VMs.
 You can use that path in different OpenNebula actions e.g when a template is imported.

 .. image:: /images/vcenter_vm_folder_placement.png
-    :width: 35%
+    :width: 40%
     :align: center